anhtuanng04050405/iQLDT-backend/README.md

 <h3 align="center">iQLDT Backend - Java Servlet & MySQL</h3>

+**About the iQLDT app:** iQLDT is inspired by iCTSV and eHUST (two official apps from Hanoi University of Science and Technology for students).
+Currently, I am building three features: Login, Extracurricular Activities, and Timetable.

 **Describe:**

 The backend is built using Java Servlet following the MVC (Model-View-Controller) pattern.
 It is responsible for providing an admin web interface for data management and serving JSON data to the iQLDT Android application.